flautarian/pizzapp/backend/README.md

 base-domain: Module dedicated to keep all the common classes

-order-microservice: is the entry gate of the orders, with:
+pizzaDto-microservice: is the entry gate of the orders, with:
     - The controller that have the /orders endpoint
-    - The kafka event producer to communicate the order to other microservices
+    - The kafka event producer to communicate the pizzaDto to other microservices

-email-microsevice: microservice dedicated to receive the order and send mail with that info with:
+email-microsevice: microservice dedicated to receive the pizzaDto and send mail with that info with:
     - The kafka event consumer to receive the orders

-stock-microsevice: microservice dedicated to receive the order and reduce the stock data with that info with:
+stock-microsevice: microservice dedicated to receive the pizzaDto and reduce the stock data with that info with:
     - The kafka event consumer to receive the orders